 - To create $10,000 per month in cash flow ($120,000 per year), you would need $4 million saved and earning you a 3% yearly interest rate.

 The truth is most people will never save this amount of money during their lifetime, to have a consistent residual cash flow when they do retire.
 Most people will never save $200,000 let alone $4 million.
-That’s why most people spend their Golden Years struggling to survive.
+That’s why most people spend their Golden Years struggling to survive, hoping the government will take care of them.

 Even worse, finding a stable, consistent interest rate above 3% isn’t all that common.
 Yes, it’s possible.
 But, most investment returns fluctuate year-to-year and come with different levels of risk.